agordavidt/Sample_Testimonial_Page/README.md

-# Sample_Testimonial_Page
+# Responsive Testimonial Section
- A responsive testimonial page built with HTML, CSS and JavaScript
+A responsive testimonial section built with HTML, CSS and Javascript.